gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "You did all right," the thief offered.
 "He looked fine."

 Erileine smiled weakly.
-"To be honest, I would have preferred to let Nuu Ciy take care of him.
-Do you know where he went?"
+"To be honest, I would have preferred to let Nuu Ciy take care of him."

+The thief scowled.
+"Like *she* knows anything," he muttered.

+"She did all right when he got shot," Erileine countered.
+"Anyway, do you know where he went?"

 The thief rolled his eyes.
-"I *said*, he went to get something to eat.
+"I *said*, he went to find food.
 But there are soldiers everywhere.
-Half the market burned down, and they knocked the dock right off the mountain, and everybody is supposed to stay indoors.
-And they killed the bosun.
+Half the market burned down, and they knocked the dock right off the mountain, and everybody is supposed to stay indoors."
+He hesitated.
+"The bosun's dead.
 I saw his body.
 And Allaere, and the glazer, and a whole house fell down on Unlikely Street with people inside."
 He bunched his shoulders inside his oversized jacket.
-"Nobody knows what happened to the captain."
+"I don't know what happened to the captain."

-"What about the doctress?"
-Erileine asked, thinking about the magic Nuu Ciy had worked on Razi, and about her hand.

-The boy's mouth twisted.
-He shrugged as if to say, it's no concern of mine.

-"What are you doing here, anyway?"
-Erileine asked.
+"What's your name, anyway?"
+Erileine asked after a moment.

 The boy stiffened.
-"What do you mean?"
+"Who wants to know?"

-"I mean, what are you doing here?
-First Razi catches you stealing, then you start following me around, then you steal that book, then you break into the inn, and now you're–"
+"Just asking."
+Erileine studied him.
+"First Razi catches you stealing, then you start following me around, then you steal that book, then you break into the inn, and now you're–"

 "And now he's making sure no soldiers find you.  *La*, which they certainly will do if you don't keep your voice down."
 Erileine spun